 Do the materials embed phenomena or problems across multiple lessons for students to use and build knowledge of all three dimensions?

-Review the units, chapters and lessons in both student and teacher materials across the series.
-Review the course and series scope and sequence.
+Review the units, chapters and lessons in both student and teacher materials across the grade.
+Review the grade and series scope and sequence.

 Review NGSS progression documents and standards as needed.
 Use the following document: